 Backpacks, lunch bags, binders and other items often use PVC, or polyvinyl chloride, a type of plastic.
 PVC can contain toxic chemicals including phthalates, lead, cadmium and organotins.
 These chemicals are linked to problems with brain development and behavior, as well as other health problems such as asthma.
 Congress has banned phthalates from children’s toys but not from school supplies.

-- Avoid backpacks, lunch bags and other items with a label that has the recycling symbol with the number 3, and/or the initials PVC or the word “vinyl”.
+- Avoid backpacks, lunch bags and other items with a label that has the recycling symbol with the number 3 or words PVC or vinyl.

 - Look for products with a label that says “PVC-free”.
 Cloth lunch boxes and backpacks and nylon umbrellas should be free of PVC.

 School supplies can also contain Bisphenol A (BPA), a chemical that disrupts the endocrine system and is associated with certain cancers, reproductive health concerns and behavior and attention problems.